geekygeeky/GeekyGeeky/README.md

-## Software Engineer • Content Marketer • Technical Content Developer
+## Software Engineer • Technical Content Developer

 **Welcome to my corner of the web!**
 <br /><br />